 The generally accepted standardized field sobriety tests (SFSTs) include the walk-and-turn test, the horizontal gaze nystagmus test (eye test), and the one-leg-stand test.
 All of these tests have problems and none are 100% accurate.
 A sober person could fail all three just as a drunk person could pass all three.

 An officer may also ask of a driver to take a preliminary breath test, also known as a field breathalyzer.
-This is also voluntary, and these field units are much less accurate that the chemical testing machines at police stations.
+This is also voluntary, and these field units are much less accurate than the chemical testing machines at police stations.
 Regardless of a refusal or passing a breathalyzer or SFST, the police may still decide to make an arrest.

 Chemical Testing After Arrest